karthikrmit/Kubernetes-Installation-Examples/README.md

 ## kubernetes-examples

-This repository is planned to serve as a user-guide for kubernetes installation & examples
+This repository is planned to serve as a user-guide for Kubernetes installation & examples